 You may not get as much exercise as commuting and walking around the office, but it easily beats sitting still at a desk all day.
 Your legs will thank you for the change of pace, but how do you choose the right model?
 Here are our favorite standing desks for working from home.

 Why get a standing desk?

 Standing desks tend to fall into two basic camps — true desks and conversion kits.
-True desks will fully replace your current setup, and they can often support a few hundred pounds.
+True standing desks will fully replace your current setup, and they can often support a few hundred pounds.
 Unfortunately, they tend not to feature built-in drawers as lifting the desktop would be too heavy.
-The other way to go if you love your current desk is with a conversion kit.
-It sits on top of your current setup but it adjusts in much the same way.
+The other way to go, if you love your current desk, is with a conversion kit.
+It sits on top of your current setup, but it adjusts in much the same way.
 You can keep all of your drawers and your extra real estate while simply raising your keyboard and monitors.

 A standing desk may not fix all of your discomfort at work, but it’s a great first step in home offices and your professional life.

 Editor’s note: We’ll add new standing desks to this list as we review them and new options launch.

 The Swedish furniture giant is a great place to start your search for a standing desk, and it pops up frequently on our list.
 This first option, the Skarsta, is a simple, minimalistic desk that our own C. Scott Brown took for a spin.
 You can read his in-depth thoughts below.

 The Skarsta is a 63-inch by 31-inch hybrid-style desk that you can adjust for seated or standing work.
 However, the desk is fully manual, so you’ll have to get your workout in while you crank the desktop up or down.
 It comes disassembled, given that it’s an Ikea product, but you can also pay extra to have it assembled for you.
 The desktop is made of dense particle board, and the legs and supports are all durable metal.